apache/pulsar/site2/docs/security-extending.md

 ### Proxy/Broker authentication plugin

 On the proxy/broker side, you need to configure the corresponding plugin to validate the credentials that the client sends.
-The Proxy and Broker can support multiple authentication providers at the same time.
+The proxy and broker can support multiple authentication providers at the same time.

 In `conf/broker.conf`, you can choose to specify a list of valid providers: